akirjavainen/markisol/README.md

 # Poor man's oscillator
 Commands were captured by a "poor man's oscillator": plugging a 433.92MHz receiver unit (data pin) -> 10K Ohm resistor -> USB sound card line-in.
 Try that at your own risk.
 Power to the 433.92MHz receiver unit was provided by Arduino (connected to 5V and GND).
 My translation of the waveform is simple: high = 1, low = 0.
 Two consecutive highs are 11 and two consecutive lows 00.

 To view the waveform Arduino is transmitting, I found it easiest to connect the digital pin (13) directly from Arduino -> 10K Ohm resistor -> USB sound card line-in.
-This way the waveform was as clear as the original and debugging became easy.
+This way the waveform was as clear as the original and debugging easy.

 # More information and work required